Icermli/the-unix-programming-environment/Chapter08/README.md

 > Modify `hoc6` to permit named formal parameters in subroutines as an alternative to `$1`, etc.

 ## Exercise 8-19.
 > As it stands, all variables are global except for parameters.
 Most of the mechanism for adding local variables maintained on the stack is already present.
-One approach is to have an `auto` declaration that makes space on the stack for variables listed; variables not so named are
+One approach is to have an `auto` declaration that makes space on the stack for variables listed; variables not so named are assumed to be global.
+The symbol table will also have to be extended, so that a search is made first for locals, then for globals.
+How does this interact with named arguments?

+## Exercise 8-20.
+> How would you add arrays to `hoc`?
+How should they be passed to functions and procedures?
+How are they returned?

+## Exercise 8-21.
+> Generalize string handling, so that variables can hold strings instead of numbers.
+What operators are needed?
+The hard part of this is storage management: making sure that strings are stored in such a way that they are freed when they are not needed, so that storage does not leak away.
+As an interim step, add better facilities for output formatting, for example, access to some form of the C `printf` statement.

+## Exercise 8-22.
+> The `push` and `popm macros` do no error checking.
+Comment on the wisdom of this design.
+How can you combine the error-checking provided by the function versions with the speed of macros?